wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-network-docker-compose-elk-zipkin/README.md

 Usage steps:
 1. In Command Line tool build packages with `mvn clean package -Dmaven.test.skip`
 1. In Command Line tool start services with `docker-compose -f docker-compose-fast.yml up --scale service-helloworld-storage=2 --build`
+1. In any REST Client (for instance Postman) connect with Service HelloWorld via Service Gateway with (method GET): `http://localhost:8762/service-helloworld-display`
+1. Check distributed tracking in Zipkin with `http://localhost:9411`
+1. Check centralized logs in EKL with `http://localhost:5601`
 1. (Optional) In any browser check services list with `http://localhost:8761`
-1. In any REST Client (for instance Postman) connect with Service HelloWorld via Service Gateway with (method GET): `http://localhost:8762/service-helloworld-display`
 1. (Optional) In any Rest Client run following request many times to check load balancing (Service Storage Uuid should be changed every request) (method GET): `http://localhost:8762/service-helloworld-display`
 1. In Command Line stop services with `ctrl + C`
 1. In Command Line remove containers with `docker-compose down`